nilsrasa/UnityClient/README.md

-# VRClient
+# Unity Client
-VR Unity client for ROS controlled robots, also functions as Allows user to control a ROS based robot from virtual reality with head and eye tracking.
+### Features
+* Management of ROS controlled robots.
+* Simulation of virtual robots and sensors.
+* Uses Mazemap data to generate 3D floorplans for waypoint navigation and simulation.
+* Can use Virtual Reality for remote control of telerobots.

 ### Prerequisites
 Unity version 2017.x